monster-dev5/Open-Source-Python-Trading-Bot-for-Solana/README.md

 ### Donations
 Soltrade does not currently include a platform fee and will remain open-source forever.
 If you're feeling a bit more generous however, please donate to my $SOL address below.
+And if you have some question about this project, feel free reach out.
 ```
 6XeQkUDZdsGsKBrhGWRuweHu4nbcv23t8r8vPt5xEsMv
 ```